robby-d/oddspot/README.md

 #sender_camera_names: a JSON object that maps the From email address of the sending camera to a name that will show in the notification for it
 sender_camera_names={"local@smtp01.localnet": "testcam", "root@cam-front.localnet": "cam-front", "root@cam-back.localnet": "cam-back"}

+[integrations]
+platerecognizer_api_key=<YOUR PLATERECOGNIZER.COM API KEY HERE OR BLANK TO DISABLE>
+#platerecognizer_regions_hint: array of platerecognizer reagons codes to provide as a hint to the object recognizer (blank or empty array to disable)
+platerecognizer_regions_hint=["us-nc", "us-va"]
 ```

 ## Testing